emerge8/emerge8/README.md

 ### Hello!
 I'm Emerson Luiz 👋😃

-- 🔭 I'm looking for an opportunity to work with Java Development
+- 🔭 I'm looking for an opportunity to work with Full Stack
 - 🌱 I’m currently learning Java, Spring Boot and React Js
 - 📫 How to reach me: It's easier find by this email✍📩: emerson_egl@hotmail.com
-- 😄 Pronouns: he/his

 <div>
   <a href="https://github.com/emerge8">